Last Updated on July 26, 2021 by Grow with Bovees

 The Difference Between Henbit and Purple Deadnettle

-Because they are both in the mint family, look similar, and often grow in the same place at the same time, they can often be mistaken for one another.
+Because they are both in the mint family, look similar, both are a common weed and often growing in the same place at the same time, they can often be mistaken for one another.

-Henbit, (Lamium amplexicaule) has pink to purple flowers with purple spots, tubular and form at the end of stems in a small spiral formation.
-Henbit has rounded, scalloped leaves and only the lower leaves have petioles.
+Henbit, (Lamium amplexicaule) has pink to purple flowers with purple spots.
+The flowers are tubular and form at the end of stems in a small spiral formation.
+Henbit has rounded, scalloped leaves with deep lobes and only the lower leaves have petioles.

 Purple deadnettle, (Lamium purpureum) flowers are a lighter shade of purple and are fatter and shorter than those of henbit.
-The leaves are triangular with petioles and are increasingly purple towards the top of the plant.
+The leaves are triangular with pointed tips and petioles, and are increasingly purple towards the upper stem.
 The leaves overlap and are also slightly fuzzier than those of henbit.